UPDATED: JANUARY 17, 2023 | 1 MIN READ

 Does car insurance follow the car or driver in Alabama?

 Car insurance usually follows the car in Alabama, but not always.
-This means that if someone else is driving your car and gets into an accident, you should still be covered for damages.
+If someone else is driving your car and gets into an accident, you should still be covered for damages.

 How To Purchase Alabama Car Insurance

 When it comes to purchasing Alabama car insurance, there are many factors that you need to consider.
-You should take into account the coverage options, deductibles, and other features that are available with each policy.
+You should consider the coverage options, deductibles, and other features available with each policy.
 Purchasing Alabama car insurance can be confusing, but by comparing car insurance quotes, you can find car insurance in Alabama at an affordable price.